trimailov/finance/README.rst

 - Probably need to undo django app approach, at least for now.
   - I learned that refactoring into apps must be done only when you know what are main app domains in the whole project, not when the project is just starting.

+- Use py.test

+- Better build environment
+  - Buildout?

+- Gave option to track debts and loans

+- clone transactions (e.g. lunch)

+- Do some statistics (maybe d3.js graphs?)
+  - how to categorize transactions?

 Development
 -----------